Roasted Cauliflower and Farro Salad with Lemon Turmeric Sauce

 CLICK HERE TO JOIN

-Please refer back to the sauce post for detailed instructions, tips, and ideas.
-It's a bit non-traditional and involves caramelizing lemon peel, which is what makes it so delightfully surprising and unique.
-Make a double batch, use it for this salad, and then put it on every single grilled veggie and nourish bowl you make throughout the rest of the spring and summer!
+Refer back to the Caramelized Lemon Turmeric Sauce post for detailed ingredients and directions.
+It's a bit non-traditional and involves caramelizing lemon peel, which is what makes the sauce so unique.
+I suggest making a double batch, using it for this salad, and then using the rest on grains, roasted veggies, and nourish bowls.

 Make-Ahead Tips

-Here's what you'll need for this recipe, as well as some thoughts, tips, and possible substitutions.
+Here's what you'll need for this roasted cauliflower salad recipe, as well as some thoughts, tips, and possible substitutions.
 If you make any substitutions, I'd love to hear about it in the comments section below.

-• Batch of my Caramelized Lemon Turmeric Sauce
+• Batch of Caramelized Lemon Turmeric Sauce

 • Cauliflower.
-I think this salad could work well with pretty much any roasted veggie that you like alongside lemon.
-Feel free to swap in asparagus, broccoli, brussel sprouts, etc; just keep in mind that you'll need to adjust the cooking method and/or time accordingly.
+I think this salad could work well with any roasted veggie(s) that you enjoy with lemon.
+Feel free to swap in asparagus, broccoli, broccolini, Brussels sprouts, etc; just keep in mind that you'll need to adjust the cooking method and time accordingly.

-• Olive oil, salt, pepper
+• Olive oil

 • Sprouts.
 I've shown sunflower sprouts here, but any large sprouts would work fine.